tsykoduk/greg.nokes.name/_posts/2018-2-26-how-i-do-it.md

 ![Pr Opned](/wp-content/uploads/2018/02/pr-opned.png)
 ![Review App Created](/wp-content/uploads/2018/02/review-app-created.png)

 I can hand out review app to folks that I want to get feedback from.
-Aslo, as I revise the app and push those changes to my PR, those changes automatically appear in the review app.
+Also, as I revise the app and push those changes to my PR, those changes automatically appear in the review app.